ming436534/modelizr/readme.md

 ### `prepare(mutators)`

-There is also a convenience method called `prepare` which allows you to pre-configure all query types.
+This is a convenience method that allows you to pre-configure all query types.

 ```javascript
 import { prepare } from 'modelizr'